 I can only look back now and realize it was all the make-up and the pretension that the Tomsoni character engendered that made Johnny so strangely artificial to us.
 In fact, when he was made up as Tomsoni, Johnny had an alarming similarity to the wax figures at Madame Tussauds’, which gave me nightmares.
-But my sister and I soon realized—after watching him and Pam on and off stage for several shows in a row, for four days straight—that on stage, he was The Great Tomsoni, but off stage, he was Uncle Johnny.
+But my sister and I soon realized—after watching him and Pam on and off stage for several shows in a row, for three days straight—that on stage, he was The Great Tomsoni, but off stage, he was Uncle Johnny.

 We watched every one of their shows… from the front, the back and the wings of the stage, over and over again.
 My sister and I were used to watching shows behind the scenes, but this one was somehow different—so precise, so slick.
 Johnny and Pam created perfection in their chaotic comedy, every single time.
 It was completely mesmerizing.
 As children we were both astounded and reassured to know that their timing was so reliable.
 We couldn’t get enough.